da21510/avl.github.io/recruit/webdev.md

 1. **Any framework.** You choose the programming language and framework.
 	1. Choose language and framework you are the most familiar and proficient in.
 	1. However, we primarily use **JS, Express, Node, and React Redux**
-	1. **Modern RWD.** Bonus points for fully responsive web / mobile design.
+	1. **RWD.** Bonus points for fully responsive web/mobile design with HTML/CSS.
+	1. Please use from the following: Express/Node, React/Redux, Vue, Rails, Django, HTML, CSS
+	1. Please do not use: Java/PHP/jQuery/ASP.NET/C#
 1. **Quality over quantity.** We value working prototypes, so make sure your site is live and running before you move onto additional features.
 1. **Reuse and leverage.** We highly encourage you to reuse other people's work, like Bootstrap and Redux.
 Don't reinvent the wheel.
 1. **Self or cloud host.** We will ask you to spin up and host your app for 1 week.